dhanyahk/azure-docs/articles/active-directory/active-directory-reporting-activity-sign-ins.md

     - **Users flagged for risk** - A risky user is an indicator for a user account that might have been compromised.
 For more details, see Users flagged for risk.

 This topic gives you an overview of the sign-in activities.

+## Who can access the data?
+* Users in the Security Admin or Security Reader role
+* Global Admins
+* Any user (non-admins) can access their own sign-ins

+## Azure AD License Requirement
+* Your tenant must have an Azure AD Premium license associated with it to see the all up sign-in activity report

 ## Signs-in activities